RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

 1. From the admin console of the cluster hosting the source database, select the **Settings** menu and then go to the **General** tab.
 Copy the full text of the proxy certificate to the Clipboard.

-1. Paste the certificate text as the **Source Cluster Certificate** for the destination database:
+1. Enter the copied certificate text as the **Source Cluster Certificate** for the destination database:

     ![Replica-of Destination - Certificate](/images/rs/replicaof-certificate.png)